GoogleContainerTools/google-container-tools-intellij/README.md

 ## Getting started

-The plugin can work in any of the  [JetBrains family of IDEs](https://www.jetbrains.com/products.html), let’s try the first example with Kubernetes and Java in IntelliJ IDE (the plugin supports both Community and Ultimate editions).
+The plugin works in any of the  [JetBrains family of IDEs](https://www.jetbrains.com/products.html).
+The following shows an example using Kubernetes with Java and Spring Boot in IntelliJ IDEA (Community or Ultimate editions)..
 Follow the installation steps above to install the plugin.
 Restart your IDE if prompted to activate the plugin.

 Clone the repository to your local machine to get your copy of the repository:
 ```